Today, automation is everywhere.

 To know more about our finance and accounting services, click here.

-Bobby Achettu is the founder and CEO of Accelerated Growth (AG).
+Bobby Achettu is the founder and CEO of Accelerated Growth (AG) and has led the firm to 4 consecutive appearances on the Inc. 5000 list.
 Prior to founding AG, Bobby held several leadership roles, including at a Chicago-based private equity firm and within the strategy consulting practice of PwC.
-Bobby is also a director on four corporate boards of companies ranging in size from $3MM-$50MM in revenue, and he sits on two nonprofit boards, including as co-chair of the Employer Advisory Board within Northwestern University’s Weinberg College of Arts & Sciences.
-As an adjunct professor at both Northwestern and Loyola universities, Bobby teaches on the evolution of modern business and social entrepreneurship.
-He is currently the incoming president of the Chicago chapter of the Entrepreneurs’ Organization, and will begin his term in July 2022.
+Bobby currently leads two nonprofit boards as co-chair of the Employer Advisory Board within Northwestern University’s Weinberg College of Arts & Sciences and as president of the Chicago chapter of the Entrepreneurs’ Organization.
+In addition, Bobby is an adjunct professor at both Northwestern and Loyola universities where he teaches on the evolution of modern business and social entrepreneurship.